jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 This section will show similar results as above (**Bidimensional Histogram of Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class (50 fine-grained classes), instead of by pixel count.
 With this, we want to see whether different vegetation classes show clustering in the BHSD.

-We have 50 Vegetation Classes, as described in [this ArcGIS dataset](https://dangermondpreserve-tnc.hub.arcgis.com/datasets/TNC::vegetation/about).
+We have 50 Vegetation Classes, as described in [this ArcGIS vegetation dataset](https://dangermondpreserve-tnc.hub.arcgis.com/datasets/TNC::vegetation/about).

 | #  | Vegetation Class                                |